the one whose mind goes from rest to idleness no longer needs philosophy (joaquim evinhall, 1856)

-ar-rest and un-rest. what do these words mean. both have same origin in the root rest. interested in comparing the two in light of the philosophical implications of the origins of their meanings in the common root rest.
+ar-rest and un-rest. what do these words mean. both have same origin in the root rest. let us compare the philosophical implications of the origins of their meanings in the common root. to rest.

 what does a philosophy of rest look like. there is a clear connection btw philosophy as an intellectual enterprise of all human cultures and rest as a transcultural expression that conveys a certain state of mind or body.

 it is to bodies not minds that our scientific culture refers to define rest. when the position of a body with respect to its surroundings does not change with time it is said to be at rest. (wikipedia)

 the philosophy of rest begins from the tragic sense rest acquires from its proximity to death. philosophy is life and death contemplated by the mind in terms that can be translated into language and shared with others.

 rest is about relativity. it is about a body that does not change its positions relative to its surroundings over time. when the body is definitively put to rest one is dead. life is about bodily movements changing positions.

 furthermore the one who is put to rest ceases contemplation. one is de-ceased i.e. goes away. contemplating life and death does not require rest. often it is the thoughts of a mind revolting against rest.

 for instance one can engage in philosophy while jogging. the body need not rest for the mind to rest into philosophical inquiry. it is a state of the mind and a resting brain is a mind put to rest. deceased.

 our inquiry is about the mind that rests into philosophy. and if it rests into such state it is because it was in a different one before the mind becomes engaged by it.